yasiryagi/helpdesk/roles/content-curators/README.md

 #### Channels
 **When to (only) issue a `warning`:**
 - Missing artwork
-  - If the avatar or cover is missing, or just really poor, the channel can be `hidden`, or issued a `warning` (Council decides u.n.o.).
+  - If the avatar or cover is missing, or just really poor, the channel can be `hidden`, or issued a `warning` (Council decides).

 **When to make a channel `hidden`:**
 - No videos